droidfer/apimusiclist/README.md

 The values saved are in a String Array at ApilistmusicApplication.java The genres can be changed at the initialization changing this file or directly on the H2 db

-To test the application with CURL:
+To test the application with CURL considering server localhost:8080:

 LIST GENRES
 curl -X GET "http://localhost:8080/listgenre"